sarwari-mallela/Map-Navigation-Using-Hand-Gestures/docs/README.md

 Open your preferred browser at: http://localhost:8000/mapnavlib/mapweb/mapmove.html

-For ease of use we recommend positioning the OpenCV camera and browser like the gif seen above.
+For ease of use, we recommend positioning the OpenCV camera and browser like the gif seen above.

 ### Contributing/License